Minnowo/immy/README.md

 ## Immy

-Immy is a simple, keyboard focused image viewer for Linux.
+A simple, keyboard focused image viewer for Linux.

-Built using [Raylib](https://github.com/raysan5/raylib), it has a minimal interface which takes inspiration from [sxiv](https://github.com/xyb3rt/sxiv).
+Built using [Raylib](https://github.com/raysan5/raylib) with a minimal interface inspired by [sxiv](https://github.com/xyb3rt/sxiv).
 Immy primarily makes use of Imlib2 through a [custom library](./src/imylib2/), but can also use ImageMagick, FFmpeg or Raylib to load images.

-### Configuration

-All settings which are easily configurable are located in `src/config.h`.
+Configuration is handled using a single header file: `src/config.h`.

 ### Building